christianfrey/kawa/README.md

 ## Features

-- Toggle sleep prevention directly from the menu bar.
+- Toggle sleep prevention directly from the menu bar  (left click for menu, right click to toggle instantly).
 - Doesn't use the the built-in `caffeinate` command.
 - Prevents sleep when lid is closed (optional) - works exactly like Amphetamine.
 - Launch at login option.